 As previous experience shows, plan-making is expensive and considerable resources will need to be devoted in order to achieve a sound plan.
-However, the scale of the Council's investment should be seen in the context of the scale of new investment (new commercial and retail development as well as residential) into Central Bedfordshire that a Development Strategy will enable.
-In particular, the New Homes Bonus Scheme seeks to provide a powerful local incentive to support the development of new homes.
-A Development Strategy document will also enable a Community Infrastructure Levy (CIL) to be produced that will help lever in funding for new infrastructure to support development.

-The cost of plan-making should also be seen against the cost of the alternative approach of fighting public inquiries against inappropriate development.
+However, the scale of the Council's investment should be seen in the context of the scale of new investment into Central Bedfordshire that a Development Strategy will enable and the new infrastructure that it can help deliver.
+It should also be seen against the cost of the alternative approach of fighting public inquiries against inappropriate development.
 It is also worth noting that the previous plan-making work for Central Bedfordshire will provide an excellent foundation from which to start and will help minimise the extent of new work necessary.